Relations Between Lung Volume, OSA, And CPAP Therapy

-In recent years, researchers have been studying the correlation between lung volume, OSA and CPAP therapy.
-While CPAP therapy seems by most accounts to play a positive role in lung volume, just how much and in what specific ways is still in question.
+In recent years, researchers have been studying the correlation between lung volume, OSA, and CPAP therapy.
+While CPAP therapy seems by most accounts to play a positive role in lung volume, just how much and in what specific ways remains to reveal fully.

 Still, other studies that looked at the effects of manipulating lung volume via various means also looked at the effects of CPAP therapy via a CPAP machine.
 Although the studies showed that increasing lung volume decreased the need for a CPAP machine, the various methods used to manipulate lung volume are impractical in normal sleep settings.

 In fact, these findings remain controversial and in opposition to other studies.
-What all researchers seem to agree on is that lung volume plays an important role in upper airway collapsibility in OSA patients.
-That role will likely have a direct impact on how CPAP therapy works in conjunction with lung volume to provide relief for millions of people.
+What all researchers seem to agree on is that lung volume plays an important role in upper airway collapsibility in OSA patients, and that role will likely have a direct impact on how CPAP therapy works in conjunction with lung volume to provide relief for millions of people.

 For additional information on various topics concerning sleep apnea and CPAP products, please refer to our blog.
-It has updates constantly and offers free advice and information.
-If you’d like to learn more about the quality sleep apnea products we carry, or if you have additional questions, don’t hesitate to call us at (866) 414-9700, or you can contact us through our website. https://www.thecpapshop.com/contact-us
+It has constant updates and also offers free advice and information.
+If you’d like to learn more about the quality sleep apnea products we carry, or if you have additional questions, call us at (866) 414-9700.
+Or, you can also contact us through our website.